How to Make Your Fear To Serve You

 Practicing Self-Compassion: Nurturing Yourself Through Fear

 As you navigate your trepidation, remember to be kind and compassionate with yourself.
-Fear can be a daunting emotion, and it’s okay to feel overwhelmed at times.
+Fear can be daunting, and it’s okay to feel overwhelmed at times.
 Treat yourself with the same compassion and understanding you would offer a friend facing similar challenges.

 Practice self-care activities that nourish your mind, body, and spirit, whether it’s meditation, exercise, spending time in nature, or engaging in creative pursuits.
 Remind yourself that it’s okay to take breaks and ask for support when you need it.